 Andy Masters - Prelude Orchestra

-Andy Masters now begins his second season leading the Prelude Orchestra.
+Andy Masters now begins his third season leading the Prelude Orchestra.
 Originally from Columbus, Ohio, Andy

 has enjoyed a diverse and unique musical background.
 He began playing violin at age nine and trumpet at age ten